ispras/dedoc/dedoc/pipeline/TENSORRT_INT8.md

 load-bearing: the TRT rec's CUDA I/O buffers are torch tensors), models ~125 MB (DBNet onnx + TRT rec engine), reader ~40 MB. torch dominates and is effectively irreducible without dropping GPU recognition.

+## Follow-on: VMS (commit charge) — cap per-worker BLAS/OMP threads

+Most of the process-tree **VMS is reserved address space, not resident RAM** (RSS).
+The largest tunable reserve was per-worker math-library threads: each spawned worker started a BLAS/OMP pool sized to all 16 cores, and **OpenBLAS alone reserves ~500 MB VMS per worker** (measured 552 → 47 MB at 1 thread) — × ~10 workers, plus 160-thread oversubscription of 16 cores.
+The pipeline parallelizes across pages/workers, so per-worker math libs must be single-threaded.
+Setting `OPENBLAS/OMP/MKL/NUMEXPR_NUM_THREADS=1` in the executor before the pools spawn (children inherit on spawn; `setdefault` so an explicit override wins) drops full-doc **peak VMS 28.9 → 22.6 GB (−6.3 GB, −22 %)**, wall neutral (71 vs 72 s), output unchanged.
+It also self-caps Tesseract to one thread — the scaling the image path previously needed a manual `OMP_THREAD_LIMIT=1` for.
+(The shared-memory buffer pool was likewise sized from the measured page distribution:
+64 → 32 MB per buffer, ~3.75 → 1.9 GB, speed-neutral.)

 ## Reproducing the numbers

 ```